andreinocenti/laravel-file-s3-like/README.md

     ->upload($file, 'new-test');
 ```

-Or you can use the FileS3Like Facade, if you do you must set the repository() you want to use.
+Or using the generic `FileS3Like` facade:
 ```php
 use AndreInocenti\LaravelFileS3Like\Facades\FileS3Like;